MCS-Quantum/GOAT.jl/README.md

 The task of optimal control is to determine a set of control parameters $\vec{\alpha}^*$ and a control time $T^*$ such that the system's evolution $U(\vec{\alpha}^*, T^*)$ approximates a desired unitary evolution $U_{target}$.

-The GOAT algorithm assumes that the each control function is described as a discrete sum of a set of parametrized basis functions.
-This is a rather general definition but one example may be the weighted sum of some orthogonal function basis (like a polynomial basis or Fourier basis):
+The GOAT algorithm assumes that the each control function is described as a combination of a set of parametrized basis functions.
+This is a rather general definition and many choices for this decomposition can be made.
+Referred to as an *ansatz*, the choice of decomposition is typically informed by experimental considerations.
+One example is the expansion of each control function within an orthogonal function basis (like a polynomial basis or Fourier basis):

 $$
-c_i(\vec{\alpha},t) = \sum_n^N \alpha_n f_n(t)
+c_i(\vec{\alpha},t) = \sum_n^N \alpha_n f_n(t).
 $$

 While this optimization can be performed using gradient-free methods, optimization algorithms that utilize information about the gradient of the objective function w.r.t. the control parameters can yield much faster optimization.